 If we can remove fear and guilt from reality and story, we can allow both to be seen in their totality, with kindness and compassion.
 The issues that are exposed by this gentle awareness can then be addressed, limiting wrongness and guilt, and ultimately reducing suffering.

 For example, a client who has been suffering a chronic condition for three years will have grown an identity around being chronically ill.
 Without awareness, this identity may interfere with healing and create confusion and further suffering.
 With gentle, non-judgmental awareness she can notice the expression of this identity and manage her choices accordingly.
 Consequently, her whole being moves along the healing journey, with congruence across all layers of experience.

 My golden moment of feeling nurtured in the context of suffering was formative.
-For a long time I thought the lesson was to seek nurturing through suffering but now I understand the lesson is to look for joy and peace in the context of suffering.
+For a long time, I thought the lesson was to seek to be nurtured through suffering but now I understand the lesson is to look for joy and peace in the context of suffering.
 This is what I share with my students and clients.